Rule #1: Have a link to your before and after gallery on your website’s menu

 With so much information available on the internet today, if someone can’t find what they need quickly and easily, they won’t linger on a web page for long.
 Your competition is one click away which is why it’s necessary to have a direct link to your before and after gallery on your menu

-AT Cosmetics displays the link for the before and after gallery prominently on their website’s menu and also adds calls-to-action for their gallery just above the fold.
+AT Cosmetics displays the link for the before and after gallery prominently on their website’s menu and adds calls-to-action for their gallery just above the fold.
 When a visitor hovers over the ‘GALLERY’ option on the menu, they are shown which procedures have galleries.
 These strategies make it easy for potential patients to find exactly which gallery they’re looking for, reducing the amounts of clicks to desired destination.

 Takeaway: Before and after gallery is the highly valuable real estate on your website.
 Make it as accessible as possible.
-Reduce the amount of clicks for a visitor to find what they are looking for.
+Reduce the number of clicks for a visitor to find what they are looking for.

 Rule #2: Optimize the SEO juice with title and image/alt tags